kevinlondon/kevinlondon.github.io/_posts/2024-06-08-personal-finance-for-eng.md

 Want to go deeper?
 Here are some advanced topics to explore:

 - **Company stock**: If you get stock from your job, think carefully about how much to keep.
-Too much could be risky if the company has problems.
+Holding company stock could be risky if the company has problems.
+You could be laid off and lose your investments at the same time.
 - **Backdoor Roth IRA**: A way for high earners to contribute to a Roth IRA, even if they wouldn't normally qualify.
 - **Mega Backdoor Roth**: A way to save even more in a Roth account through